-To create a temporary ticket for access to sensitive data found in logs and reports, enter the dates and times to and from which this ticket should be valid.
+To create a temporary ticket for access to private data found in logs and reports, enter the dates and times to and from which this ticket should be valid.

 Valid from In the calendar, select the first day from which the code for access to private data becomes valid.
 The default value suggested is the current date.
-Next select the time from which it becomes valid (grapularity of 30 minutes)

 Next, select the time from which it becomes valid (granularity of 30 minutes).

-In the calendar, select the last day on which the code for access to private data stops being valid.
+Valid until In the calendar, select the last day on which the code for access to private data stops being valid.
 The default value suggested is the current date.
 Next, select the time after which it stops being valid (granularity of 30 minutes).